 Algarve Bike Hire – based in Armacao de Pera, a small town to the west of Albufeira.
 Has road bikes and tourers as well as hybrids, mountain and city bikes for hire.
 Offers a delivery and collection service for the whole of the Algarve (free for immediate area, charge for wider area).

-Funbike – based at Boliqueime, north-east of Albufeira.
-Despite the name, they have ‘serious’ mountain bikes and road bikes for hire.
+Funbike – despite the name, has ‘serious’ mountain bikes and road bikes for hire.
 Also have a shop at Sintra near Lisbon.
 Scots cyclist Ian Mitchell said: “Not particularly cheap, but you get a quality Trek road bike and the service is personal and engaging.
 Good value for money.”

-Lisa Bikes – based in Estoi (north of Faro) and has road, MTB and ‘touring’ (hybrid) bikes to rent (including children’s bikes).
+Lisa Bikes – has road, MTB and ‘touring’ (hybrid) bikes to rent (including children’s bikes).
 Also has electric bikes.
 The company also offers a range of cycle tours, both based based from one location or touring the region.

-Martin’s E-bike – is in Almancil, due south of Loulé.
-Despite the name, the shop sells and rents both e-bikes and normal bikes.
+Martin’s E-bike – in Almancil, due south of Loulé.
+Despite the name, sells and rents both e-bikes and normal bikes.
 Has a range of machines, including MTB, road and hybrid/trekking bikes.

 MegaSport – based near Loulé (north of Faro) offers Giant road and town/hybrid bikes – plus tandems (although these are more ‘fun’ rides than serious machines).
 Delivers free within the Algarve.
 I used the company in Jan 2015, renting two hybrid bikes that were perfectly adequate for a 65km ride into the hills.
 The staff were also very friendly and helpful (English-speaking).
 The depot isn’t that convenient – about 4km out of town on an industrial estate (not the location currently marked on Google) but we were given a lift to the station.